- Overview of the Chewton Mendip Ansteys

 George Anstee (b 1760 Chewton Mendip)

-George Anstee, born in 1760 in Chewton Mendip to parents Joseph Anstis and Mary, married Martha Weston (b c1766) on 15 January 1787 at St. Philip and St. Jacob, Bristol.
+George Anstee, born in 1760 in Chewton Mendip to parents Joseph Anstey and Mary, baptised 14 March 1760 in Chewton Mendip.
+He married Martha Weston (b c1766) on 15 January 1787 at St. Philip and St. Jacob, Bristol.
 [Note this marriage is transcribed as “George Ansta” but as “Ansta” does not exist as a surname we are confident it should be “Ansty“, though we could do with confirming this by viewing the original parish register.
 Note also that there was another “George Anstey/Martha” marriage in 1791 in nearby Paulton, but this is NOT this ‘George’].

 George Anstee and Martha Weston moved to Timsbury and had children: